 DEP must manage all point sources so that the actual discharged pollutant load does not exceed Pennsylvania's allocation in the Chesapeake Bay TMDL.

 DEP's most recent high-level strategy to address the requirements in the TMDL, the Phase II Watershed Implementation Plan (WIP) (PDF), was finalized in 2012.
 Section 7 of the WIP focuses on wastewater facilities.
 DEP decided to develop a more detailed supplement to Section 7 of the WIP that would enable flexibility in managing pollutant loads from wastewater facilities.

 This document is updated periodically, i.e., it is dynamic rather than static, and contains DEP's latest permitting strategy with respect to wastewater facilities in the Chesapeake Bay watershed.
 Click the link below for the latest version of this wastewater supplement document.

 DEP has developed an Annual Chesapeake Bay Spreadsheet (XLSM) for dischargers with cap loads to use to calculate annual loads and report nutrient trading activities.
 This spreadsheet should be used starting October 1, 2015, and replaces all Chesapeake Bay supplemental reports.

-Wastewater Treatment Plants that are buying and/or selling credits are encouraged to use the most up to date spreadsheet.
-Version 1.0, dated 9/28/2015, has language that may lead a Wastewater Treatment Plant to purchase more credits than they need.
+Wastewater Treatment Plants that are buying and/or selling credits must use the most up to date spreadsheet -Version 1.6, dated 4/20/2017.
+Previous versions may not calculate credits correctly.